Written by am on 04.12.2017 at 17:09.

 The terrain seems endless - barracks over barracks (or what is left).
 Disease, hunger, suffering were at home in these buildings, where hundreds of thousands of people were accommodated against their will.
 They are silent witnesses, but their mere existence tells the visitors about the terrible events that took place here more than 70 years ago.

 Auschwitz-Birkenau is a place where the incomprehensibility of the Holocaust becomes comprehensible to later generations.
 Between the masses of people armed with selfie-sticks, it may not be easy for everyone to engage with the seen and heard.

 But there are places on the premises of the Auschwitz-Birkenau memorial sites that make one come to an unexpected calm.
 Time is an essential factor.
 Sufficient time should be planned for the visit in order to take a history lesson off the beaten tracks of the guided tours: visit the various exhibitions in the buildings converted into museums and explore the history of the hidden, unimpressive building ruins in the adjacent forest.

 The following days we are still pondering over our visit to the former german Nazi concentration and extermination camp.
 We continue our discussion from the previous day, still under the impression that many of the visitors are unaware of the importance of their visit, instead behaving like low-brow day-tripper in an amusement park.

-But in times of rising right-wing populism, it is more important than ever to wholeheartedly face this dark but inextinguishable chapter in human history.
-A visit to Auschwitz-Birkenau as a memorial to “never-forget” is certainly an proper opportunity for this, but only if it happens with the appropriate behavior, respecting and commemorating the victims of the National Socialism.
+But in times of rising right-wing populism, it is more important than ever to wholeheartedly face this dark but inextinguishable chapter of human history.
+A visit to Auschwitz-Birkenau as a memorial to “never-forget” is certainly a proper opportunity for this, but only if it happens with the appropriate behavior; respecting and commemorating the victims of the National Socialism.
 And please, without a selfie-stick.